In this section we look at managing artifacts using the GUI, via VQL, and the CLI.

 flag.

-This would allow the artifacts
+This will load the custom artifacts and allow the artifacts

-custom artifacts as well.
+include them as well.

-will need access to the server’s datastore, and therefore need to read the
+and therefore need to read the server.config.yaml

-server.config.yaml in order to find the datastore.
-This means that these
+in order to find the

-commands will need to be run with the --config
+datastore.
+This means that these commands will need to be run with the

 (or -c